 1. Limit the length of your posts

 You should limit the length of your text as people tend to stop reading (or don’t even start) if a web text is too long.
-However, for SEO purposes, your blogs or articles shouldn’t be too short either (minimum of 300 words).
+However, your blogs or articles shouldn’t be too short for SEO (minimum 300 words).
 A lengthy article has more chances to rank in the search engines.
-We advice writing blog posts between 300 and 800 words.
+We advise writing blog posts between 300 and 800 words.